 1. Procedures for children

-While you can enrol infants for an Aadhaar card, it is important that you update their information when they reach 5 years of age, including their biometric details.
-If you don’t complete this process, the Bal Aadhaar that was hitherto valid will become invalid.
+While you can enrol infants for an Aadhaar Card, you must update their information when they reach 5 years of age, including their biometric details.
+If you don't complete this process, the Bal Aadhaar that was hitherto valid will become invalid.
 Then, once your child turns 15, you will have to update the biometrics once again.

 2. Accommodating specially-abled citizens

 If you have ill-defined fingerprints or missing fingerprints, you can still apply for Aadhaar.
-Similarly, having cataracts, retina damage, or partial/complete loss of vision doesn’t prohibit you from applying for an Aadhaar card.
-The person capturing your information will simply note your biometrics exemption and proceed.
+Similarly, having cataracts, retina damage or partial/ complete vision loss doesn't prohibit you from applying for an Aadhaar Card.
+The person capturing your information will note your biometrics exemption and proceed.

 3. Making use of the website

-Fortunately, the UIDAI website has a host of information on its website pertaining to Aadhaar and relevant procedures.
+Fortunately, the UIDAI website has a host of information about Aadhaar and relevant procedures.
 Instead of second-guessing, you can make use of these resources to clear all your doubts.
 From how to retrieve your lost enrolment ID to information on the Aadhaar Act and helpful videos, you can make the most of the details present on the official website.

-If you are worried about the safety of your personal information, you can prevent its misuse by locking your Aadhaar card.
+If you are worried about the safety of your personal information, you can prevent its misuse by locking your Aadhaar Card.
 To do this, visit the relevant page on the UIDAI website.
 Then, enter your UID or VID, followed by the security code displayed on the page.
-Then, click on ‘Send OTP’.
+Then, click on 'Send OTP'.
 Once you receive the OTP on your registered mobile number, enter it.
-Choose a password to protect your Aadhaar card and click on ‘Enable’ to successfully lock your data.
+Choose a password to protect your Aadhaar Card and click on 'Enable' to lock your data successfully.

-Then, each time you need to use your Aadhaar card’s biometrics for verification, you can temporarily unlock it.
+Then, you can temporarily unlock it each time you need to use your Aadhaar Card's biometrics for verification.

-With all the relevant information at your disposal, it is imperative that you apply for an Aadhaar card immediately if you haven’t done so already, and link it to all your relevant accounts.
+With all the relevant information at your disposal, you must immediately apply for an Aadhaar Card and link it to all your relevant accounts if you haven't done so already.